Xakkusu/hangman-game/README.md

 - After guessing the title correctly and choosing to add lives left to the leaderboard the user can enter their username.

 ![Leaderboard Sheet Image](docs/features/scoreboard-sheet-feature.png)
-- The Goggle worksheet also has a leaderboard spreadsheet here the username and the lives left of the current user and previous users are storedan retrieved through an API.
+- The Goggle worksheet also has a leaderboard spreadsheet here the username and the lives left of the current user and previous users are stored and retrieved through an API.
 - As many names as people will play can hence be saved to the document.
 The leaderboard will always be updated as soon as it is called.

 #### Username Input Validation
 ![Username Input Validation Image](docs/features/username-input-validation-feature.png)
-- As the username should max. be 15 characters long and should only consists out of letter from a to z, every other input is wrong.
+- As the username should max. be 15 characters long and should only consists out of letters from a to z, every other input is wrong.
 - No matter what a user enters only within the given rules the input is accepted, else an error will be shown and the option to enter a username again is given.
-- This message, as all error messages in this game, are printed out in red to indicate to the user that an error occured and their inputed data was invalid.
+- This message, as all error messages in this game, are printed out in red to indicate to the user that an error occurred and their input data was invalid.

 #### Updated Leaderboard
 ![Updated Leaderboard Image](docs/features/updated-leaderboard-feature.png)